Machine-Behaviorism/Agent-Behaviorism/README.md

-This is the source code and results of PNAS submmision of 'Machine Behaviorism: Exploring the BehavioralDynamics of Large Language Models in DecisionMaking'
+This is the source code and results of PNAS submmision of 'Machine Behaviorism: Exploring the Behavioral Dynamics of Large Language Models in DecisionMaking'